Murder of Emmanuel Chidi

 Emmanuel Chidi Nnamdi was a Nigerian immigrant who fled Nigeria with his partner Chinyery, after their families were killed by the extremist group Boko Haram in 2015.
 During their journey across the Mediterranean, their baby died.
 They arrived in Fermo, Italy, in November 2015, where they were taken in by a local Christian charity.

 Murder

-On July 5, 2016, Nnamdi and Chinyery were walking in Fermo, Italy, when they were subjected to racist abuse by a local man who called Chinyery a "monkey".
-Nnamdi confronted the man, leading to a physical altercation during which Nnamdi was attacked with a traffic pole.
-He sustained severe injuries, fell into a coma, and later died the following day due to fractured skull in the hospital.
-Amedeo Mancini, a 35-year-old local "ultra" football fan, was arrested on suspicion of racially aggravated manslaughter.
+On July 5, 2016, Nnamdi and Chinyery were walking in Fermo, Italy, when they were subjected to racist abuse by a local man, the 35-year-old Amedeo Mancini, who called Chinyery a "monkey".
+Nnamdi confronted the man, attacking him with a traffic pole.
+Mancini fell down under Nnamdi's hits.
+Chinyery joined the fight, beating Mancini with a shoe of hers.
+After the beating, the two walked away, leaving the Amedeo on the ground with several injuries.
+He stood up after half a minute, chased Nnamdi and hit him with a single punch.
+Nnamdi then lost his balance, hit his head on the edge of the sidewalk, fell into a coma, and later died in a hospital the following day, due to fractured skull.
+Mancini was arrested on suspicion of racially aggravated manslaughter.
 Mancini's lawyer later claimed in court that he acted in self-defense and did not intend to kill Emmanuel.
+After a few months, Mancini left prison and continued to work as a farmer.